 When you’re finding candidates for your positions, consider an individual’s willingness to learn rather than what they already know.
-This practice will support the country’s economic growth and encourage people to trust your business’s vision.
+This practice will support the country’s economic growth and encourage people to trust your company’s vision.

 There are many excellent resources for posting jobs in the country.
 You can share your open positions on sites such as jobisland.com or myjobsfiji.com to reach an audience online.
 You can also post your jobs in reputable newspapers such as the Fiji Times.
 Diversifying your posting places will advertise your positions to different demographics with various skills.

 How to Hire Employees in Fiji

 Your hiring commitment begins with signing the employment contract.
 Written contracts are required for employment over six months.
 Make sure your agreement covers all the pertinent information about the position.
 Employees can legally agree to the deal with a signature or stamped fingerprint.

 When you hire your employees, you need to register them with the Fiji Revenue and Customs Service and the Fiji National Provident Fund to ensure their paychecks include income tax and their pension scheme.
 If you opt to provide fringe benefits for your workers, you’ll also need to register for the Fringe Benefits Tax (FBT).